 Being stung by a spider is not an everyday occurrence, but when it happens, you may have an allergic reaction.
 Spider bites can be very painful or mild and harmless depending on which species bit you and how much venom it delivered during the bite.
 Most spider bites are very similar to insect bites, so you may not realize unless you saw it biting you.

 Normally, when bitten, you will have rashes, swelling, and itchiness at the spot where you were stung.
 If you are allergic, things can get very tough for you as the reactions may include muscle spasms, hives, difficulty breathing, diarrhoea, Nausea, drowsiness, fainting, and excruciating pain.
-If not treated, they can be fatal.
+If you do need some form of medical treatment, places like a san francisco walk-in clinic offer help right there and then, so you might want to find out what clinics there are near you.

 The widows live up to their Reputation